vithurshann/Text-Guided-Image-Manipulation-using-GANs/README.md

 Download textcaps dataset and extract the images to data/textcaps/ <br>
 Download vizwiz dataset and extract the images to data/vizwiz/ <br>

+## Prerequisites:
+conda install --yes -c pytorch pytorch=1.7.1 torchvision cudatoolkit=11.0 $ <br>
+Replace cudatoolkit=11.0 above with the appropriate CUDA version on your machine or cpu only when installing on a machine without a GPU. <br>

 ## Training
 #### Pre-train DAMSM model